This Week (magazine): Foundation and early years

 This Week was being published as the New York Herald Tribune Sunday Magazine when publisher Joseph P. Knapp changed its name and began to syndicate it to other newspapers.
 The first issue appeared on February 24, 1935.
-The magazine's editor at the time was Marie Mattingly "Missy" Meloney, who used the professional name Mrs. William Brown Meloney; she had been editing the Herald Tribune's Sunday magazine since 1926.
+The magazine's editor at the time was Marie Mattingly "Missy" Meloney, who professionally went by the name "Mrs. William Brown Meloney"; she had been editing the Herald Tribune's Sunday magazine since 1926.
 In The New York Times, Henry Raymont wrote: